yunxuxiaoyan/seminarISE/data preprocessing/README.md

 ```
 sed -i 's/^,//' dctsubject_count.csv
 ```
 Further steps can be found in file "dctsubject+dcsubject.ipynb".
+Input dctsubject_count.csv.
 The output "dctsubject.csv" contains two columns "dctsubject" and "number"(the number of book per dctsubject).
 In the same way, we can get "dcsubject.csv".